 2010 - 2013: 25 per cent

-2013 - 2016: 40 per cent
+2013 - 2016: 40 35 per cent

 2016 - 2019: As per building regulations requirements

 2019 onwards: Zero carbon

-6.8 The London Plan Policy 5.2 also sets out the requirements for detailed energy assessments for such applications.
+6.8 The London Plan Policy 5.2: Minimising carbon dioxide emissions also sets out the requirements for detailed energy assessments for such applications.
 The Council will require such assessments in order to ensure that the fullest possible contribution is made by each development to the meet the strategic carbon emissions reduction target.